Pendeford: Transport links

 Autherley Junction to the south of Pendeford is the junction of the Shropshire Union Canal and the Staffordshire and Worcestershire Canal.
 These canals border Pendeford and other local areas including Oxley, Fordhouses, and Dovecotes.
 Within 1 mi of Pendeford there is access to the M54 motorway via Stafford Road (A449) at Junction 2.
 Pendeford also has good bus links with Wolverhampton City Centre and other parts of the city.
-The routes that service Pendeford are National Express West Midlands services 4,6, 6A and 25.
+The routes that service Pendeford are National Express West Midlands services 4,6, 6A and Chaserider 25.
 During school term time, school bus services 784 and 716 operate between Pendeford Bus Terminus at Whitburn Close and the Kings School, Tettenhall.
 The 784 departs from there at 8.08 am with the return journey terminating at 16.15 pm and the 716 departs at 8.15 am and terminates at 16.25 pm.

 Wobaston Road is the only section of Wolverhampton's outer ring road ever built.